 In 2004, after retiring from Mooresville, Hadley began a part-time job at Franklin College as assistant director of IHSPA and part-time instructor in Franklin’s journalism school.
 She eventually became director of IHSPA and served in that role for 13 years.

 Though she didn’t directly advise a high school newspaper or yearbook staff, Hadley continued to dedicate herself to improving the field of high school journalism.
-She corresponded with high school journalism advisers seeking advice and trekked across Indiana to assist teachers and advisers as they struggled through administrative hassles, freedom of press issues and any other problem that might plague a high school newspaper.
+She corresponded with high school journalism advisors seeking advice and trekked across Indiana to assist teachers and advisors as they struggled through administrative hassles, freedom of press issues and any other problem that might plague a high school newspaper.

 Hadley also started a First Amendment Day at the Statehouse each March — giving up to 400 high school students the opportunity to observe the legislative process — and coordinated the evaluation of hundreds of newspapers and yearbooks to create an annual statewide awards program.
 She also taught at IU’s High School Journalism Institute for more than 30 summers.